kaitlynmalsky/algorhythmz/README.md

 <em> Built for for HackUMass XI </em>

-Generate the freestyle rap of your dreams at [algorhythmz.tech](https://algorhythmz.tech)!
+Generate the freestyle rap of your dreams using the locally hosted web app at localhost:5001!

 At algorhythmz.tech, all you need to do is input a one-word prompt and words from a dataset of 40,000+ songs will be used to generate a freestyle rap based on your query.